-These symptoms are called Acute Retroviral Syndrome and last from a few days to a few weeks.
+This is called "acute retroviral syndrome," or "primary HIV infection" and can last from a few days to a few weeks.
 You could get sick enough to go to the emergency room or just feel a little unwell.
 It's important to remember that people experience similar symptoms and it's not related to HIV.
 Sometimes, the flu is just the flu.

 After the acute phase, the virus typically becomes less active in the body for as long as 10 years, during which you might have no symptoms at all.
-An HIV test will still detect the virus during this period.
-This is one of the reasons that it's important for sexually active people to routinely get tested regularly - the signs of HIV infection are easy to miss or misinterpret.
+An HIV test will detect the virus during this period.
+This is one of the reasons that it's important for sexually active people to routinely get tested—the signs of HIV infection are easy to miss or misinterpret.

 The best way to fight HIV is to know your status.
 A simple test can determine if you are infected with the virus.